The Widow’s Boyfriend~E.V Seymour

 Author Bio.

 Ava Glass is a pseudonym for an internationally bestselling author who has sold over two and a half million copies of her books worldwide.
-They have been translated into 25 languages and have been bestsellers in multiple countries.
-By concealing her true identity, she is hoping to reach an entirely new set of readers with Alias Emma.
-Glass originally worked as a crime reporter and civil servant.
-Her time working for the government introduced her to the world of spies, and she’s been fascinated by them ever since.
-She lives in the south of England.
+Her works have been translated into 25 languages and have topped bestseller lists in multiple countries.
+By writing under a pen name, she aims to reach an entirely new audience with Alias Emma.

 I was given a free copy of Alias Emma via the Motherload Book Club, who worked in partnership with Cornerstone (Penguin Books) to give away 10 copies to club members.